How can I leave feedback on NZXT CAM software?

 Can CAM control 3rd party RGB devices?

-At this time, CAM only has the ability to control RGB RAM via ASUS's Aura Sync API Service.
-We do not have plans for any other 3rd party RGB support at this time.
+CAM is able to control 3rd party RGB devices when connected to an N7 Z490/Z590/B550 motherboard via the standard RGB connectors found on the motherboard.
+Additionally, CAM is able to control RGB RAM via ASUS's Aura Sync API Service.
+Unfortunately, we do not have plans for any other 3rd party RGB support at this time.

 Can CAM control my fans without having an NZXT Fan Controller?

 CAM is only able to control fan speeds via a compatible NZXT fan controller.
 Devices such as the Smart Device V2, RGB & Fan Controller, Grid V3, Kraken X2 Coolers, Kraken Z3 Coolers, and any of our NZXT N7 Motherboards can control fan speeds for devices connected to them.

 Will CAM come to Linux or Mac OS?

 At this time there are no plans to bring CAM to other platforms such as Linux or Mac OS.
 CAM V4 was designed from the ground up for Windows 10.
 There are 3rd party alternatives that would allow you to use CAM devices on Linux, but these can potentially void your warranty, so we recommend against them.

 Do I need CAM to control my NZXT devices?